Branding FAQs

 Q. What is a brand?

-Originally, a brand was a physical mark on a product — an identifier of some sort.
-But in modern business circles, a brand is much more than just a name and logo stamped on your company letterhead.
-And branding is an entire business discipline.
+Originally, a brand was a physical mark on a product — an identifier of some sort, like on cattle.
+But in modern business circles a brand is much more than just a name and logo stamped on your company letterhead.

 When business executives talk about “the Nike Brand” or “the Pepsi Brand” with a capital B, they’re not referring to the new logo.
 They’re referring to something more wholistic.
 More conceptual.
 And far bigger than just design.